oskardudycz/EventSourcing.JVM/workshops/introduction-to-event-sourcing/src/test/java/io/eventdriven/introductiontoeventsourcing/e08_projections_singlestream/README.md

     - total number of products
     - confirmed and canceled shopping carts should not be visible.

-Add event handlers registrations in [ProjectionsTests](ProjectionsTests.java) calling [EventBus.Register](./Tools/EventBus.java) method.
+Add event handlers registrations in [ProjectionsTests](./ProjectionsTests.java) calling [EventStore.Subscribe](./tools/EventStore.java) method.

-If needed expand existing classes definition.
+If needed to expand existing classes definition.